Meet Our Veterinary Team in Columbus, OH

 Dr. April Bauer Veterinarian

-Dr. April Bauer grew up on her parents’ farm in Chillicothe, Ohio, where the barn cats and family dogs had several litters over the years.
-She and her brother cared for them constantly, and it wasn’t difficult for Dr. Bauer to develop a passion for pets early on in life.
+Dr. April Bauer grew up on her parents’ farm in Chillicothe, Ohio, surrounded by cats, dog, horses, goats, and pigs.
+She and her brothers cared for them constantly, and it wasn’t difficult for Dr. Bauer to develop a passion for pets early on in life.
 As she got a bit older and started caring for animals in the 4-H program, her interest only deepened.
 For her, veterinary medicine was the obvious career choice!

 Dr. Bauer attended Miami University to major in zoology, spending her summers off working as a veterinary assistant, before earning her veterinary degree at Ohio State University’s College of Veterinary Medicine.
 She secured her first position as a licensed veterinarian at a busy five-doctor urban practice in Chicago, where she also spent a few days per month working at the local no-kill shelter.

 After moving to the Columbus area with her husband to be closer to family, Dr. Bauer was thrilled to join the North Kenny Veterinary Hospital team in July of 2013.
-Medically, she’s fond of soft-tissue surgery, dental work, and feline medicine.
-Dr. Bauer is also passionate about spay-and-neuter advocacy, and still gives her time to nearby spay-and-neuter clinics and frequently brings in feral cats around her home for trap-neuter-release work.
+Medically, she’s fond of soft-tissue surgery, dentistry, and feline medicine.
+Dr. Bauer is also passionate about spay-and-neuter advocacy and frequently brings in feral cats around her home for trap-neuter-release work.

 In her time away from the hospital, Dr. Bauer can be found reading, cooking, and exploring Columbus with her family.
-She and her husband have a young son, Thomas (Dr. Bauer spayed an 80-pound dog here at the hospital the morning that she went into labor!), and also share their home with two lovable cats named Patty Cake and Wally.
+She and her husband have two young children, and also share their home with a lovable cat named Patty Cake.

 Dr. Elizabeth Stafford Veterinarian

-Dr. Elizabeth Stafford is a 2006 graduate of Ohio State University.
-She has practiced in central Ohio for 12 years at several clinics with a variety of clientele in various communities.
+Dr. Elizabeth Stafford is a 2006 graduate of The Ohio State University.
+She has practiced in central Ohio for 14 years at several clinics with a variety of clientele in various communities.
 She has loved animals since she was a young girl.
-As a child, she had a horse, turtles, frogs, snakes, a parakeet, cats, and a dog.
-Her passions in veterinary medicine include surgery, dentistry, internal medicine, cardiology, and holistic medicine.
+As a child she had a horse, turtles, a parakeet, cats and a dog.
+Her passions in veterinary medicine are surgery, dentistry, internal medicine, cardiology and holistic medicine.
 She is trained in veterinary acupuncture through the Chi Institute in Reddick, FL and is pursuing the use of herbs as an adjunct therapy to traditional medicine.
+Her husband Matt is in sales and they have two children; Ella, who is 11, and Tucker, who is 8.
+Their four-footed family members are Watch, a six year old German Shorthair Pointer and Chicken and Waffles, 6 month old tabby littermates Dr. Stafford and her husband Matt both grew up in Upper Arlington and have large families with many siblings, cousins, nieces and nephews.
+Dr. Stafford’s family has a home on a lake in Northern Michigan, which is her favorite place to be.
+She loves spending time with her family, being outdoorsy whenever possible: hiking, biking, boating and fishing.
+She loves to read, write, do yoga and garden.
+She is working on improving her culinary skills.
+She is a member of the American Veterinary Medical Association and the Ohio Veterinary Medical Association.

 Dr. Cory Brown Internal Medicine Consultant